johnSmithPl/analytics_engineer_proj/README.md

 -   `dtm_avg_transacted_amount_by_typology_country`: Calculates the average transacted amount by store typology and country.
 -   `dtm_avg_time_to_5_transactions`: Calculates the average time it takes for a store to have its first 5 transactions.
 -   `dtm_overall_avg_time_to_5_transactions`: Calculates the overall average time it takes for a store to have its first 5 transactions.
-        Instructions were a bit ambiguous about granularity of result for `dtm_avg_time_to_5_transactions`, so this one is included just in case for overall summary.
-As it was very easy to build.
+        The instructions were a bit ambiguous about the granularity of the result for `dtm_avg_time_to_5_transactions`, so this one is included just in case for an overall summary, as it was very easy to build.
 -   `dtm_percentage_transactions_by_device_type`: Calculates the percentage of transactions by device type.
 -   `dtm_top_10_products_sold`: Calculates the top 10 products sold.
 -   `dtm_top_10_stores_by_amount`: Calculates the top 10 stores by transacted amount.